21. In Love With Spring: My Novel Online

 Jules didn’t answer.
 Her favorite had been Mary, the eldest daughter who was so passionate about her schoolwork and who never got into trouble except the time she moved in with a boy her father didn’t approve of.
-What used to bug her most about the premise was the way all the Bradford kids could effortlessly gather in the living room whenever there was a crisis.
+But ridiculous, the way all the Bradford kids could effortlessly gather in the living room whenever there was a crisis.
 No one was ever at the supermarket or in the bathroom.
 Worst of all was watching them get married.
-The husbands seemed so contrived, and that double wedding—how corny!
+The husbands seemed so contrived.
+And that double wedding—how corny!
 “I have to go,” she said impatiently.

 She went up the stairs, hoping that no one would be in Room 111 and that she could just slip it under the door.
 But when she arrived, the room was bursting with students.
 Pausing at the door, she listened in and tried to get the gist of the conversation:

-“But Lillith, the dialogue is an intricate part of the plot, and we have to remain faithful to the script’s integrity,” protested a boy with perfectly-styled hair.
+“But Lillith, the dialogue is an intricate part of the plot, and we have to remain faithful to the script’s integrity,” argued a boy with long hair down past his shoulders.

-“Screw this.
-If it’s bad we don’t want it.”
+“Bottom line: if it’s bad, we don’t want it.”
 For the first time Jules noticed a guy with shaggy black hair and dark-rimmed glasses.
 Seated at the room’s desk, he seemed to be in charge.
 “We all have to agree on the play, that’s what we decided.
 But let’s not knock ourselves out finding fault with every single one.
 We’re running out of time.
 Let’s go through them all again, keeping in mind: there are no perfect plays, only perfect performances.
 And don’t forget, hopefully more scripts will be coming in.”
 As he said this, he saw Jules standing in the doorway.
 “Ah, maybe here’s the winner.
-Come on in!”
+Come on in.”